 Note payable - Paycheck Protection Program: In accordance with the guidance of the AICPA, in Q&A Section 3200, the Foundation has the option to report the proceeds of this forgivable loan program under FASB Accounting Standards Codification (ASC) 470, Debt or FASB Accounting Standards Codification (ASC) 958-605, Revenue recognition, as a conditional contribution.
 The Foundation's management elected to follow the provisions of ASC 470 in which the loan proceeds remained recorded as a liability until the loan has been fully forgiven and legally released by the Small Business Administration ("SBA").
-Effective November 2020, the SBA granted the Foundation full forgiveness/legal release of this loan; therefore, the income is recognized in the accompanying Statement of Activities as extinguishment of debt.
-During February 2021, the Foundation applied for and received an additional \$ 396,868 as part of the Second Draw: Paycheck Protection Program (Note 6).
+Effective July 2021, the SBA granted the Foundation full forgiveness/legal release of this loan; therefore, the income is recognized in the accompanying Statement of Activities as extinguishment of debt.

 Donated services, property, and equipment: Contributed services are reported as contributions at their estimated fair value if such services create or enhance non-financial assets, would have been purchased if not provided by contribution, require specialized skills and are provided by individuals possessing such specialized skills.
-The Foundation did not receive any such contributed services during the year ended June 30, 2021.
+The Foundation did not receive any such contributed services during the year ended June 30, 2022.

 Donated property and equipment is reported, at estimated fair value, as an increase in net assets without donor restrictions unless the donor has restricted the donated asset to a specific purpose.
 Assets donated with explicit restrictions regarding their use and contributions of cash that must be used to acquire property and equipment are reported as an increase in net assets with donor restrictions.
-Without donor stipulations regarding how long those donated assets must be maintained, the Foundation reports expirations of the donor restrictions when the donated assets are placed in service, reclassifying net assets with donor restrictions to net assets without donor restrictions at that time.
-The Foundation recorded no such assets during the year ended June 30, 2021.
+Without donor stipulations regarding how long those donated assets must be maintained, the Foundation reports expirations of the donor restrictions to net assets without donor restrictions at that time.
+The Foundation recorded no such assets during the year ended June 30, 2022.